-If you are to trade bounces using a trend line,
+If you are to trade bounces using trendlines in forex,

-Place your pofit targets on previous significant lower swing highs that you see on the chart.
+- Place your profit targets on previous significant lower swing highs that you see on the chart.

-You should do the same when trading in a downtrend but this time we use the lower highs to draw a trend line and we do take sell positions.
+You should do the same when trading in a downtrend.
+This time you will use the lower highs to draw a trend line.

 The GBP/USD, daily chart below shows how to trade bounces on a trend line in an uptrend.

 Trading a breakout